Spiritual Exercises: Background

-After recovering from a leg wound incurred during the Siege of Pamplona in 1521, Ignatius made a retreat with the Benedictine monks at their abbey high on Montserrat in Catalonia, northern Spain, where he hung up his sword before the statue of the Virgin of Montserrat.
+While recovering from a leg wound incurred during the Siege of Pamplona in 1521, Ignatius underwent a spiritual conversion that was inspired by his reading of a collection of saints' lives known in English as the Golden Legend and the Carthusian Ludolph of Saxony's Vita Christi.
+The latter had a profound influence on the Spiritual Exercises.
+After this, he made a retreat with the Benedictine monks at their abbey high on Montserrat in Catalonia, northern Spain, where he hung up his sword before the statue of the Virgin of Montserrat.
 The monks introduced him to the spiritual exercises of Garcias de Cisneros, which were based in large part on the teachings of the Brothers of the Common Life, the promoters of the "devotio moderna".
 From Montserrat, he left for Barcelona but took a detour through the town of Manresa, where he eventually remained for several months, continuing his convalescence at a local hospital.
 During this time he discovered The Imitation of Christ of Thomas à Kempis, the crown jewel of the "devotio moderna", which however gave little grounding for an apostolic spirituality, an omission Ignatius later tried to supply in his Constitutions with its focus on labor in the Lord's vineyard.
 He also spent much of his time praying in a cave nearby, where he practiced rigorous asceticism.
 During this time Ignatius experienced a series of visions, and formulated the fundamentals of his Spiritual Exercises.
 He would later refine and complete the Exercises when he was a student in Paris.